 There is little doubt about how to pre-treat t-shirts as the cornerstone of the DTG printing process.
-As we move into the digital age, a lot of development has paved in with inks and the printing industry has adopted a wide range of fabric printability integrated with cutting-edge pre-treatment solutions.
+As we move into the digital age, a lot of development has paved in with inks.
+The printing industry has adopted a wide range of fabric printability integrated with cutting-edge pre-treatment solutions.
 Without pre-treatment, your designs won’t turn out the way you want them.

 How to pre-treat T-shirts for DTG printing?
 To get optimum results, spray the T-shirts with a pre-treatment liquid.
 The liquid allows the ink to gel properly with the fabric for a vibrant effect.
 Press the shirt in a heat press for a few seconds.
 And guess what, your pre-treated T-shirt is now up for DTG printing!

-This blog post puts light on a few aspects such as what is a T-shirt pre-treatment, why pre-treatment is essential, what is the right pre-treatment for your garment and much more.
+This blog post emphasizes a few aspects, such as a T-shirt pre-treatment, why pre-treatment is essential, the right pre-treatment for your garment, and much more.

 How to Pre-treat T-Shirts for DTG Printing?

-The actual process of pre-treating a cloth prior to printing is something that will probably be around for a long time.
+The actual process of pre-treating a cloth before printing will probably be around for a long time.

 The eight essential steps you need to follow to pre-treat t-shirts before DTG printing: